Skip to main content Navigation Return to Content

 3.1.1: Professional Use of Social Media

-Adopted: Mar 2013 | Amended: Mar 2021 Print Friendly Version | Share this item
+Adopted: Mar 2013 | Amended: Sep 2024 Print Friendly Version | Share this item

-The informality of social media sites may obscure the serious implications and long term consequences of certain types of postings.
+The informality of social media sites may obscure the serious implications and long-term consequences of certain types of postings.
 The Board encourages licensees to consider the implications of their online activities including, but not limited to, the following:

-• Licensees must understand that the code of conduct that governs their face to face encounters with patients also extends to online activity.
+• Licensees must understand that the code of conduct that governs their face-to-face encounters with patients also extends to online activity.
 As such, licensees interacting with patients online must maintain appropriate boundaries in accordance with professional ethical guidelines, just as they would in any other context.

 • Because privacy is never absolute, considerations of professionalism should also extend to a licensee’s personal accounts.
 Posting of material that demonstrates, or appears to demonstrate, behavior that might be considered unprofessional, inappropriate, or unethical should be avoided.

-• The online use of profane, disparaging, or discriminatory remarks about individual patients or types of patients is unacceptable
+• The online use of profane, disparaging, or discriminatory remarks about individual patients or types of patients is unacceptable.

 • Licensees should routinely monitor their own online presence to ensure that the personal and professional information on their own sites is accurate and appropriate.